 - Students must get make up work from their teachers on the day they return to school. - Students absent have the same amount of time to complete an assignment as students who were present.
 (For example, is a student that was present had one day to complete the assignment, the student who was absent has one day to complete the assignment.) - Make up work must be returned to each teacher at the beginning of each class period.
-Student assumes responsibility to turn make up work in on time. - Weekend and vacation days count as days to make up work. - Students who miss multiple days must adhere to the following guidelines: - o Two-day make up for each day missed. - o Return make up work in the order it was assigned. - o Make up work not accepted after the due date.
+Student assumes responsibility to turn make up work in on time. - Weekend and vacation days count as days to make up work. - Students who miss multiple days must adhere to the following guidelines: - o Two-day make up for each day missed. - o Make up work not accepted after the due date.